nairuby/nairuby.org/index.md

 ## Learn about Ruby and programming

-Are you new to the Ruby programming language?
+If you are you new to the Ruby programming language?
 Here is a list of resources to get you started!

 * [Download and install Ruby][5]
 * [Why's Poignant Guide to Ruby][6]